Select Page

 A small number of customers questioned why the organization would devote resources to the initiative, as they did not understand why any current customer would want to change platforms.

-When offered the new front-end platforms, 20 percent of TMLS’s users opted to change to a new system.
+When offered the new front-end platforms, 20 percent of DMLS’s users opted to change to a new system.
 This could be because these users were already familiar with the alternative interface from a previous MLS prior to M&A or via another data share.

 Technical Response

 Conversions to standards compliance often require changing data field names.
 While this generally happens in the underlying data that users do not see, sometimes the decision is made to change the labels that users do see in their input forms, applications and reports so that they all match.
-This was the case with TMLS’s goal of what is often called in the industry a “native” Data Dictionary experience.
+This was the case with DMLS’s goal of what is often called in the industry a “native” Data Dictionary experience.

-While customers sometimes push back on these changes to well-known local field names, implementers like TMLS choose to use the internationally accepted standards documentation from RESO as a third-party backstop to assure customers that there is a benefit to the changes.
+While customers sometimes push back on these changes to well-known local field names, implementers like DMLS choose to use the internationally accepted standards documentation from RESO as a third-party backstop to assure customers that there is a benefit to the changes.

 Future Considerations

-Screenshot 2024 08 26 At 9.42.44 AMTMLS noted some factors that would improve this process for other organizations.
+Screenshot 2024 08 26 At 9.42.44 AMDMLS noted some factors that would improve this process for other organizations.
 Focusing on unique IDs for data elements, in particular, would be hugely beneficial when working with multiple vendors.

 RESO’s unique IDs for properties, people and organizations are examples.
 When a listing, a broker or an agent is created in an MLS system without an ID that is unique across different systems, data collisions become inevitable.